LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

 **message selector**
    Logtalk uses the predicate template (i.e. the predicate callable term with all its arguments unbound) as message selector.
+The actual type of the message arguments is not considered.
+Like Smalltalk, Logtalk uses *single dispatch* on the message receiver.

 **metaclass**
    Metaclasses are optional in Logtalk (except for a root class) and can be